powerpuff2k/Xero_test_bank_account/README.md

 # Xero_test_adding_bank_account
-User story
+## User story
--As a Xero User,
+`As a Xero User
--In order to manage my business successfully,
+In order to manage my business successfully
--I want to be able to add an “ANZ (NZ)” bank account inside any Xero Organisation.
+I want to be able to add an “ANZ (NZ)” bank account inside any Xero Organisation`

 Using Python unittest framework to write the tests, using selenium webdriver.
 Have used the Page Object model, in which I have created files for different pages and stored under the Pages folder, a folder for locators, and another folder as 'Driver' to save the browser paths.